Pyre-Bot/pyre-bot/README.md

 This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Changelog

+### 0.4.1
+* Able to view server mods with the >mods commands
+* ror2.py outputs load AND unload to terminal
+* Misc code cleanup

 ### 0.4.0
 * We welcome **Rayss** as a contributor to the project!